 - Default Post Format

 - The Post Format you select from this drop-down is called the default Post Format.
 Post Formats are used by themes to create different styling for different types of posts.
 This settings is only visible if the current activated theme supports Post Formats.
-The WordPress Twenty Twelve theme is an example of a theme that supports various Post Formats including Standard (no special format), Aside, and Gallery.
+The WordPress Twenty Fourteen theme is an example of a theme that supports various Post Formats including Standard (no special format), Aside, and Gallery.

 - Press This is a bookmarklet: a little app that runs in your browser and lets you grab bits of the web.